openstack/cinder/doc/source/admin/upgrades.rst

 won't be able to apply N+1's schema migrations before completing N's online data migrations.

-For information on developing your own schema migrations as part of a feature or bugfix, refer to **TODO**.
+For information on developing your own schema or data migrations as part of a feature or bugfix, refer to :doc:`/contributor/database-migrations`.

 API load balancer draining
 ~~~~~~~~~~~~~~~~~~~~~~~~~~